erikvdbergh/WDSWFairDataSprint/FoodFraudLinkeddata.md

 10. If everything was correct, insert these data into the project: replace the CONSTRUCT word in the query editor with an INSERT tag and remove the LIMIT 100 at the bottom of this query.
 Then press RUN.
 Your statements are inserted.

 ## SPARQL Exercises
+Before starting these exercises, make sure the previous import was done correctly.
+If you were unable to complpete, create a new repository and import the correctly annotated dataset [here](rasff_processed_adulteration_fraud.ttl).
 In the following exercises, try to fill in the blanks (…)

 1. List unique predicates in the dataset